smilewithkhushi/liberton/README.md

-# Student-Portal
+# LIBERTON APP
-Login Portal Application built using Java and Android Studio
+An Application for Students built using Java and Android Studio